 Easy configuration is one of the core features of Docker because it allows users to deploy a code in less time and effort as it provides a wide variety of environments.

 It is a clustering and scheduling tool for Docker containers whose swarm uses the docker API as its front, which helps us to use various tools to control it.
 Swarm also allows us to control the cluster of the docker host as a single virtual host.
 It is a self-organizing group of engines that is used to enable pluggable backend.

-It also provides a list of tasks that allows its users to specify the state of the container inside a cluster, and each task represents one instance of a container that should be running, and swarm should use them across the nodes.
+It also provides a list of tasks that allows its users to specify the state of the container inside a cluster, and each task represents one instance of a container that should be running, and the swarm should use them across the nodes.